sarthakvijayvergiya/matrix-appservice-discord/docs/voip-api.md

 ## Voice Data Protocol (VDP)

-The discord bridge receives and transmits voice over a single stream, for all intents and purposes.
-To that end, the packet protocol can be quite light.
+The discord bridge has one stream for sending, and one for receiving all voice data per channel.
+So each channel only needs 2 *connections*.

 ```json
 {